Is the Chris Rose Therapy Centre for Autism a school?

 What hours is the school-based program offered?

-The hours of the program are 8:30 AM to 3:00 PM.
-Children attend our program in addition to or in replacement of their home school from September through June.
+Our school-based program runs from 8:30 AM to 3:00 PM, from September through June.
+Children can attend this program in addition to or instead of their home school.

 Does a child have to live in Kamloops to attend therapies at the Centre?